FilteredPush/event_date_qc/README.md

 DwCEventDQ provides a set of static methods for working with dwc:Event terms wrapping the static methods in DateUtils and returning objects that implement the API provided by ffdq-api for reporting data quality assertions in terms of the Fit4U Framework.

-As of 2023-07-04, the current set of dwc:Event class related test specifications in the core test suite by the TDWG BDQIG TG2 tests and assertions task group have implementations in DwCEventDQ, and other date/time related tests have implementations in DwCOtherDateDQ.
+As of 2023-07-04, the current set of dwc:Event class related test specifications in the BDQ test suite by the TDWG BDQIG TG2 tests and assertions task group have implementations in DwCEventDQ, and other date/time related tests have implementations in DwCOtherDateDQ.
 Methods for tests that can be parameterized can be invoked from methods in DwCEventDQDefaults that do not take a parameter, but use the default value for any parameter as provided for in the test specifications.
 These methods are annotated with @Provides, @Validation/Amendment/Measure, @ProvidesVersion, and @Specification annotations in the form:

     @Provides("f51e15a6-a67d-4729-9c28-3766299d2985")
     @Validation(label="VALIDATION_EVENTDATE_NOTEMPTY", description="Is there a value in dwc:eventDate")